North Omaha, Nebraska: Historic civil rights movement

 The early phase of the civil rights movement in North Omaha goes back to at least 1912, when residents founded a local chapter of the newly established National Association for the Advancement of Colored People (NAACP).
 In 1928 the first Urban League chapter in the western United States was started in North Omaha.
 Both of these organizations continue today.

 Some industrial unions in Omaha became forces of change, after having excluded blacks in a discriminatory way.
 Many blacks had worked at the stockyards and other industries in South Omaha.
 In the 1940s student and youth activism in North Omaha led to the creation of two unique groups: Creighton University's DePorres Club, started in 1947, and the Black Association for Nationalism Through Unity (BANTU), popular through the 1960s.
 In the summer of 1963, the Citizens Civic Committee for Civil Liberties rallied to demand change and equal rights for all African Americans in Omaha.

 While the Omaha civil rights movement did not reach its stated goals of gaining a state law ensuring equal housing opportunities or a separate state law ensuring equal job opportunities, it was successful for raising awareness of the inequities facing African Americans in Omaha.
 From the film A Time for Burning to Senator Ernie Chambers' recent legislative action, the civil rights movement has had a significant legacy in Omaha.
 For instance, hiring practices were changed within the police department and city government, where African Americans have gained positions.

-Business

-North Omaha is a sustaining community with business centers on North 16th, 24th, and 30th Streets; Ames Avenue, and in other pockets.
-The area is the home to numerous small, locally owned, and independent businesses.
-It is also the site of numerous government programs designed to spur further economic growth.
-Some area enterprises include Chubb Foods, Fraternity Barber Shop, D.J.
-C.D.
-"Rydin Musik" Local Independent Omaha Mixtapes, Da Shop, FreshWear Urban Clothing, Jim's Rib Haven, Phil's Foodway, Stage II Lounge, Dailey's Pkg.
-Liquor, Al's Oasis, Four Aces Pawn Shop, CBC Staffing, and Goodwin's Spencer Street Barber Shop.
-Goodwin's, located at 3116 N 24th Street since 1955, is one of 24th Street's few legacy businesses.